mopidy/mopidy-pandora/README.rst

 - Add support for browsing genre stations.
 Note that clicking on a genre station will automatically add that station to your profile.
 At the moment, there is no way to remove stations from within Mopidy-Pandora.
 - Force Mopidy to stop when skip limit is exceeded (workaround for https://github.com/mopidy/mopidy/issues/1221).
+- Scrobbling tracks to Last.fm should now work
+- Implemented caching to speed up browsing of the list of stations.
+Configuration parameter 'cache_time_to_live' can be used to specify when cache iterms should expire and be refreshed (in seconds).

 v0.1.7 (Oct 31, 2015)
 ----------------------------------------